rmruiz/openrowingmonitor/docs/rower_settings.md

 Another option is to change the *gpioPollingInterval*, which determines how accurate the measurements are.
 Please note that increasing this will increase the CPU load, so setting it to 1us might come at a price.
 Setting this from the default value of 5us to 1us might increase precission, but it could disrupt the entire process as the CPU might get overloeded.
 So experimenting with this value is key.

 **gpioTriggeredFlank** and **gpioMinimumPulseLength** are typically used to prevent bounces in the signal: magnets passing could trigger a reed switch twice (as described above).
 The logs provide help here, as the logs indicate abnormal short and long times between impulses (via the minimumTimeBetweenImpulses and maximumTimeBetweenImpulses settings).
 Please note that during a first stroke, the **CurrentDt** values obviously are longer.
+Switching *gpioTriggeredFlank* from 'up' to 'down' or vice verse is known to fix switch bounce. *gpioMinimumPulseLength* is also an approach, basically preventing short spikes.
+It is adviced to first see what *gpioTriggeredFlank* does, before you start surpressing signals via *gpioMinimumPulseLength*.

 ### Setting minimumTimeBetweenImpulses and maximumTimeBetweenImpulses